 Samiei, Mohammad (2009) Neo-orientalism?
 A critical appraisal of changing Western perspectives: Bernard Lewis, John Esposito and Gilles Kepel.
-PhD thesis, University of Westminster, School of Social Sciences, Humanities and Languages.
+Doctoral thesis, University of Westminster.